slowernews/wisdom-tldr/chapters/chapter_3_action.md

 understand the problem (what is the priority) -> visualize a solution, come out with a plan -> overcomunicate -> adapt to win (the enemy has always a vote
 -->

+> *'A well defined problem seeks its own solution' -- Mike Brundant*

+> *'I am not a product of my circumstances.
+I am a product of my decisions.' -- Stephen Cove*

+> *'May your choices reflect your choices, not your fears.' -- Nelson Mandela*

+> *'Opportunity cost is how intelligent people assess things.' -- Charlie Munger*

+> *'All models are wrong but some are useful.' -- George Box*

+### On mental models

+> *'A model which took account of all the variation of reality would be of no more use than a map at the scale of one to one.' -- Joan Robinson*

+All models are wrong.

+The practical question is how wrong do they have to be to not be useful.
+Our world runs on the functional, not the perfect.
+This is what a mental model is – a functional tool.
+If you don't understand his limitations, you don't understand the model.

+> *'A map is not the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its usefulness.' -- Alfred Korzybski*

+> *'Scientists generally agree that no theory is one hundred percent correct.
+Thus, the real test of knowledge is not truth, but utility.
+Science gives us power.
+The more useful that power, the better the science.' -- Yuval Noah Harari*

+> *'The basic trouble, you see, is that people think that «right» and «wrong» are absolute; that everything that isn't perfectly and completely right is totally and equally wrong.' -- Isaac Asimov*

 ### How to speed up decisions?

 > *'The world doesn’t have the luxury of waiting for complete answers before it takes action.' -- Daniel Gilber*